alucardmmc/pci-ui-scenario/README.md

   - Add title component
   - Change title in index.html.
 Could have also done it with document.title
 - [ ] Task 2
+  - Add sortable columns to grid
+  - Add string and numeric filtering to corresponding columns
 - [ ] Task 3
 - [ ] Task 4
 - [ ] Task 5